-- During the semester prior to registering for the internship, contact both your faculty advisor and the Director of Field Experiences (DFE), Teresa VanHorn, by e-mail at email@example.com or by phone at (619) 260-4760) to initiate dialogue with the DFE regarding internship possibilities..
+- During the semester prior to registering for the internship, contact both your faculty advisor and the Director of Field Experiences (DFE), Teresa VanHorn email@example.com or (619) 260-4760) to initiate dialogue with the DFE regarding internship possibilities..

 - Review the Internship program goals/outcomes on the Leadership Studies website for details.

 - Initiate a dialogue with the onsite internship supervisor concerning your leadership activity goals.